Hong Kong: The Facts

 Tsing Sha Control Area:

-It covers a key section of the highway routes to Sha Tin, West Kowloon, Container Terminal No. 8 on Stonecutters Island and Container Terminal No. 9 in Tsing Yi.
+It was fully opened in December 2009, covering a key section of the highway routes to Sha Tin, West Kowloon, Container Terminal No. 8 on Stonecutters Island and Container Terminal No. 9 in Tsing Yi.
 It comprises a 13-kilometre expressway network including Stonecutters Bridge, Nam Wan Tunnel, Eagle's Nest Tunnel, Sha Tin Heights Tunnel, and Tai Wai Tunnel.
-It was fully opened in December 2009.
-The HKeToll, a free-flow tolling service, will be implemented in Tsing Sha Control Area in May 2023 to replace all manual toll booths and Autotoll lanes.
-Motorists can pay tolls using toll tags, without having to stop or queue at toll booths for payments.

 Cross-boundary Traffic:

-Note 1: The average daily patronage of public transport are calculated based on calendar days in 2022, not operation days.
+Note 1: The average daily patronage of public transport, and daily average number of cross-boundary travellers and vehicular trips are calculated based on calendar days in 2023, not operation days.

 Click here to download the printed version